Tormented (2009 British film): Plot

 After trying to dig up Mullet at the cemetery, Bradley breaks down and cries over the death of his friends.
 Tasha consoles him and they have sex in the car, but Mullet drags him out and rips off his penis, causing him to bleed to death.
 Tasha escapes and runs into an open grave, where Mullet decapitates her with a shovel.

 Next day, Justine tells Jason, who is in the Art Room, that she was responsible for Mullet's death.
 He tells her that it was his fault, because he was scared of being bullied, so he told Bradley that Mullet fancied her.
 After she leaves the room, Mullet jams two pencils up Jason's nose and slams his head against the table, killing him.
 Justine vainly begs her old friends Helena and Emily to take her back, telling them that her new friends, including Alex, were all horrible.

 Khalillah tells Justine that she received a text message from Tasha (who she does not know is dead) to meet in the Art Room.
 There Mullet places a plastic bag over Khalilah's head, before cutting off her hands with the guillotine.
 Justine and Alex arrive at the Art Room and find the bodies of Jason and Khalillah, and are attacked by Mullet.
 They stab him with a screwdriver and head to the common room, where Mullet nails Alex's hand to the floor with the screwdriver.
 Justine stops him, but he begins to choke her to death.
 She takes Mullet's inhaler and throws it across the room, telling Alex to break it.
 He does, and the ghost begins to die.
 Justine tells Alex to leave, but he finds Mullet's other inhaler, which Alex had hidden from Mullet when he was alive.
 Mullet then uses it, restoring his strength, and stabs Alex in the throat with the screwdriver before disappearing.
 The police arrive, having found Justine's badge near the bodies of Bradley and Tasha.
-She is led out into the police vehicle.
+She is led out into the police vehicle, arrested for the murders that Mullet had committed.

-In a mid-credit sequence, the bullying gym teacher gives a speech to his students about how he was angry that Justine had killed his best players and ask why she did not kill them instead he sends the team away only to see Darren sitting, ready to kill him.